Col. Van Sickle assumes command of 433rd MDG

 |0

-This work, Col. Van Sickle assumes command of 433rd MDG, by Amn Mark Colmenares, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. Van Sickle assumes command of 433rd MDG, by SrA Brittany Wich, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT